Jury

 Caribbean and Diaspora Studies, Goldsmiths

-Dr Marl’ene Edwin is Deputy Director at the Centre for Caribbean and Diaspora Studies.
-Senior Fellow of the HEA and Churchill Fellow, her research interests are Caribbean Creole Languages and Oral Literature.
-She is the convenor for the postgraduate module Literature of the Caribbean and its Diasporas.
+Dr. Marl’ene Edwin is Deputy Director at the Centre for Caribbean and Diaspora Studies.
+Senior Fellow of the HEA and Churchill Fellow, her research interests include Caribbean Creole Languages and Oral Literature.
+She is Programme Convenor for the world’s first MA in Black British Literature and author of Archiving Creole Voices (2025).

 Richard Price